TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-installationandupgrade-sql-always-on.md

 First, make sure you've followed the prerequisites outlined in [Prerequisites for deploying App Service on Azure Stack Hub](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started).

+### Verify SQL Server deployment in a highly available configuration

-If you did not deploy SQL Server using the [Quickstart template for Highly Available file server and SQL Server](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#quickstart-template-for-highly-available-file-server-and-sql-server), be sure to review [Prepare the SQL Server instance](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#prepare-the-sql-server-instance) and deploy SQL Server in a highly available configuration.
+If you deployed SQL Server using the [Quickstart template for Highly Available file server and SQL Server](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#quickstart-template-for-highly-available-file-server-and-sql-server), you can skip this section.

+If you did not use the template, and deployed App Service using your own SQL Server database, be sure to review [Prepare the SQL Server instance](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started#prepare-the-sql-server-instance) to ensure SQL Server is deployed in a highly available configuration.

-### Resolve "can't be reached" or "can’t reach database" status
+### Resolve "can't be reached" or "can’t reach database" status in administrator portal

+Confirm whether the SQL Server database instance is reachable, by opening the App Service RP blade in the Azure Stack Hub administrator portal.
+If you see a raining cloud image with text *"Failed to load App Service extension.
+Please check whether App Service resource provider and sql database is up and running"*, the database is not reachable.

-This can show in the App Service portal blade when a database fails over, but wasn’t added to an availability group during installation.
+For production deployments, the SQL Server must be configured to be highly available and capable of handling failures.
+The first thing to verify is that the database was added to an availability group during installation.
 If you've provided the App Service RP with a SQL Always On server instance, you must [add the appservice_hosting and appservice_metering databases to an Always On availability group](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/availability-group-add-a-database), and synchronize the databases to prevent any loss of service in the event of a database failover.

+**ADD MORE DIAGNOSTIC STEPS HERE**

 ## **Recommended Documents**